64kramsystem/personal_notes/bash.md

 exec 200> "$filename"                                   # associate a file to a file descriptor (create if not existing)
 ```

-## Process substitution
+## Substitutions

-Creates a file (descriptor) from the command.
+Process substitution: creates a file (descriptor) from the command.

 For input file; typically used to feed output of multiple commands to another command: